 The SLC STAR program represents an opportunity to highlight successful programs implemented within your state, especially those that can be replicated across state lines to improve the region as a whole.

 The STAR program identifies and promotes innovative ideas and programs from the Southern region’s best problem solvers: the states themselves.
 The SLC welcomes applications from a wide array of state agencies, departments, and institutions operating within the executive, legislative, and judicial governmental branches.
-Following a review process, finalists are invited to present at the SLC annual meeting in Little Rock, Arkansas, July 29, 2014, and two exceptional programs will be selected by a board of experienced policy professionals as models of efficiency and effectiveness in state governments in the Southern region.
+Following a review process, finalists are invited to present at the SLC annual meeting, and two exceptional programs will be selected by a board of experienced policy professionals as models of efficiency and effectiveness in state governments in the Southern region.

 Creativity – Does the program represent a new and creative approach to solving common problems or issues?